 It’s a difficult diet to stick to but can work wonders for prediabetics.

-Should I use the DASH diet if I have prediabetes?
+Should I use the DASH diet if I have pre-diabetes?

 This is another diet designed to help you reduce high blood pressure.
 It’s focused on making healthy choices, rather than eating fewer calories.

-With this diet, you’re encouraged to eat fruits, vegetables, whole grains, fish, poultry, beans, nuts, vegetable oils.
+With this diet, you’re encouraged to eat fruits, vegetables, whole grains, fish, poultry, beans, nuts, and vegetable oils.

 This type of diet wouldn’t appear to be as extreme as our diet plan explained above.

-How Does The Glycemic Index Work?
+How Does the Glycemic Index Work?

 The Glycemic Index is available to view online.
-The higher a food scores, the more harmful it is to prediabetics.
+The higher food scores, the more harmful it is to prediabetics.
 The score is mostly based on how quickly sugar from food will enter your bloodstream.

 Although it’s recommended for prediabetics to limit their overall sugar intake, the GI score will help you identify the foods which aren’t as dangerous for sufferers of the condition.